CalvinWu4/RIT-Rate-My-Professors-Extension/README.md

 ### Stages

-**Stage 1 - fill in manifest**
+**Stage 1 - copy files and fill in manifest**
-Using wwebpack, some values, like title, author, description, and version are copied from package.json, replacing those values in ./src/manifest.json so they dont need to be manually copied.
-Output file is written to build/manifest.json
+Files from `src` (except the manifest) are copied into two folders in `build` for chrome and firefox respectively.

-**Stage 2 - build script**
+Some values in the manifest, like title, author, description, and version are filled in by webpack using the values from package.json.
+This manifest is copied to `build/chrome` and `build/`.
+This automation helps keep some metadata in sync so it doesnt need to be manually copied for each release.

-using a build script based on one from [TOSDR](https://github.com/tosdr/browser-extensions) (AGPL3 license), make two copies of `src/` for chrome and firefox respectively.
-This script also injects some custom manifest properties from `firefox/manifest.json` into the firefox manifest.
-The modifications made relate mainly to handling of the generated manifest.json and allowing for an option to preserve the build directory for live development
+**Stage 2 - firefox manifest injection and packaging** using a build script (`build.sh` and `mixin.js`) based on one from [TOSDR](https://github.com/tosdr/browser-extensions) (AGPL3 license), this stage injects some custom manifest properties from `firefox/manifest.json` into the firefox manifest (in `build`) and copies it to `build/firefox`.
+Modifications to `build.sh` were made to move most of the file copying to stage 1 and add an option to preserve the build dir